-Brown Butter’s cozy atmosphere and classic Southern menu is ideal if you want to try lots of regional specialties, like biscuits and cornbread, bread pudding French toast, or shrimp and grits.
+Brown Butter’s cozy atmosphere and classic Southern menu is ideal if you want to try lots of unique dishes, like the brunch burger with brie on a brioche bun or the brunchy salad with cornbread croutons, boiled egg, and sugared bacon.
 Make it boozy with the restaurant’s $15 bottomless mimosas or Bloody Mary’s.
 The casual spot is a great end to your weekend trip.